Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Introduction

-On the other hand, in 2003, Bownik \cite{Bownik} introduced and investigated the anisotropic Hardy spaces $H^p_{A}(\rn)$ with $p\in(0,\fz)$, where $A$ is a general expansive matrix on $\rn$, which has proved important for the study of discrete groups of dilations in wavelet theory, and also includes both the classical Hardy space and the parabolic Hardy space of Calder\'on and Torchinsky \cite{ct75} as special cases.
-Since then, various variants of classical Hardy spaces over the anisotropic Euclidean space have been introduced and their real-variable theories have been well-developed; see, for instance, \cite{blyz08weight,blyz10weight,lyy23,lhy12,liu2020,lyz2023}.
-In 2013, via the known atomic characterization of the anisotropic Hardy space $H_A^p(\rn)$, Bownik and Wang \cite{bw13} extended inequalities \eqref{eqabs1} and \eqref{eqabs2} to the setting of Hardy spaces $H_A^p(\rn)$; Liu \cite{liu2020} showed that \eqref{eqabs1} and \eqref{eqabs2} holds true for variable anisotropic Hardy space $H_A^{p(\cdot)}(\rn)$; very recently, Liu et al. \cite{llz22} considered \eqref{eqabs1} and \eqref{eqabs2} in the setting of anisotropic mixed-norm Hardy space $H_A^{\vec{p}}(\rn)$.
-Recall that the anisotropic Hardy space $H_X^A(\rn)$ associated with both $A$ and $X$ was first introduced and studied by Wang et al. \cite{wyy22}, in which they characterized $H_X^A(\rn)$ in terms of maximal functions, atoms, finite atoms, and molecules.
-Based on the above facts, it is natural to ask whether \eqref{eqabs1} and \eqref{eqabs2} also hold true for $H_X^A(\rn)$.
-Giving a positive answer to this question is the main goal of this article.
+On the other hand, in 2003, motivated by the application of discrete groups of dilations in wavelet theory, Bownik \cite{Bownik} introduced and investigated the anisotropic Hardy space $H^p_{A}(\rn)$ with $p\in(0,\fz)$, where $A$ is a general expansive matrix on $\rn$, which includes both the classical Hardy space and the parabolic Hardy space of Calder\'on and Torchinsky \cite{ct75} as special cases.
+Since then, various variants of classical Hardy spaces over anisotropic Euclidean spaces (see, for instance, \cite{blyz08weight,blyz10weight,cgn17,cgn19,cgn19no2, hcy21,lyy23,lhy12,liu2020,lyz2023}) or, more generally, over spaces of homogeneous type in the sense of Coifman and Weiss \cite{CWhomo,CWhomo2} (see, for instance, \cite{cgp22,gkp21,gn18,hhllyy19,hlyy19}) have been introduced and their real-variable theories have been well developed.
+In 2013, Bownik and Wang \cite{bw13} generalized inequalities \eqref{eqabs1} and \eqref{eqabs2} to the anisotropic Hardy space $H_A^p(\rn)$ with the known characterization of $H_A^p(\rn)$.
+Furthermore, Liu \cite{liu2020} pointed out that \eqref{eqabs1} and \eqref{eqabs2} also apply to the setting of the variable anisotropic Hardy space $H_A^{p(\cdot)}(\rn)$.
+Later, Liu et al. \cite{llz22} proved that \eqref{eqabs1} and \eqref{eqabs2} hold true for the anisotropic mixed-norm Hardy space $H_A^{\vec{p}}(\rn)$.
+Recall that the anisotropic Hardy space $H_X^A(\rn)$ associated with both $A$ and $X$ was first introduced and studied by Wang et al. \cite{wyy22}, in which Wang et al. characterized $H_X^A(\rn)$ in terms of maximal functions, atoms, finite atoms, and molecules.
+Moreover, the variable anisotropic Hardy space $H_A^{p(\cdot)}(\rn)$ and the anisotropic mixed-norm Hardy space $H_A^{\vec{p}}(\rn)$ are the special cases of $H_X^A(\rn)$ with $X:= L^{p(\cdot)}(\rn)$ or $X: = L^{\vec{p}}(\rn)$, respectively.
+Based on these results, it is natural to ask whether \eqref{eqabs1} and \eqref{eqabs2} also hold true for $H_X^A(\rn)$.
+The goal of this article is to give a positive answer to this question.